fullreset/urweb-utils/README.md

 # Ur/Web Utils
-Small but useful Ur things ...
+Small but useful Ur things.
 # Quick Start
 Adding `library UrUtils` to your `urp` file(s) will include all the utilities contained here; or you can add them selectively -- each utility will have it's own `urp` file.
 # SVG Usage